Lawn mud

 Frequently Asked Questions

-How do I know if my lawn needs drainage?
+How do I know if my lawn has drainage issues?

-Signs your lawn needs better drainage include standing water, muddy soil, and difficulty mowing or walking on the grass.
+Signs of poor drainage include standing water, muddy patches, and difficulty mowing or walking on the lawn, especially after heavy rain or irrigation.

 What's the best way to improve lawn drainage?